 However, it's worth noting that tech may not be compatible with existing fast charging standards as the tech isn't being produced by Qualcomm, which provides "Quick Charge" for Android devices.

-In February 2017, analyst Ming Chi Kuo predicted that the iPhone 8 will feature fast-charging technology - delivering this, incidentally, via a tweaked version of the existing Lightning port rather than by bringing in USB-C as was previously expected.
+In February 2017, analyst Ming Chi Kuo predicted that the iPhone 8 will deliver fast charging via a tweaked version of the existing Lightning port rather than by bringing in USB-C as was previously expected.
 He predicts that Apple will add "Type-C Power Delivery" to the Lightning port's spec.

 Apple has been offering wireless (inductive) charging for a while now on the Apple Watch, and we're hearing increasingly confident predictions that the feature will come to the iPhone in 2017.
-The most recent hint came from Robert Hwang, the CEO of Apple manufacturer Wistron, who (in an apparent slip-up) said that "new features like waterproof and wireless charging" will appear in the next generation of Apple handsets; but we've been hearing similar speculation for months.
+One strong hint came from Robert Hwang, the CEO of Apple manufacturer Wistron, who (in an apparent slip-up) said "new features like waterproof and wireless charging" will appear in the next generation of Apple handsets; but we've been hearing similar speculation for months.

 Renders based on CAD files obtained by Engadget in May from "a reliable source", for example, are said to show that the new iPhone will have a glass back that will incorporate a wireless charging coil.
-And in July 2015 Qualcomm announced a wireless charging breakthrough that can work through metal.
+On the other hand, in July 2015 Qualcomm announced a wireless charging breakthrough that can work through metal.

 Further strong evidence was added to the chances of Apple bringing wireless charging to the next iPhone in February 2017, when it emerged that Apple has joined the Wireless Power Consortium industry group, as spotted by 9to5Mac.